-Now, how about a fancy enchilada recipe?!
+Now, how about a fancy enchiladas recipe?!

-I wish I could say that this recipe came to me in a dream, but it never happens like that for me.
-I just really love enchiladas.
+I wish I could say that this recipe came to me in a dream, but it never happens like that for me; I just really love enchiladas.
 I also really love kidney beans, and curried meals, so…

 Curried Swiss Chard Enchiladas (aka Indian-Inspired Enchiladas)